Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 ##### Platform abstraction

 Introducing condition variables to the platform abstraction layer would be best done in a major version.
 If we can't wait until that, we will need to introduce a new compile time flag.
 Considering that this only will be needed on the PSA Crypto side and the upcoming split, it makes sense to make this flag responsible for the entire PSA Crypto threading support.
-Therefore if we want to keep the option open for implementing this in a backward compatible manner, we need to introduce and use this new flag already when implementing #mutex-only.
+Therefore if we want to keep the option open for implementing this in a backward compatible manner, we need to introduce and use this new flag already when implementing [Mutex only](#mutex-only).
 (If we keep the abstraction layer for mutexes the same, this shouldn't mean increase in code size and would mean only minimal effort on the porting side.)

 #### Operation contexts